jmatth/LinkTheDots/README.md

 `./link.sh <action> [<args>]`

-To start linking with the default options, just run `link.sh` from inside your dotfiles repo.
+To start linking with the default options, just run `link.sh install` from inside your dotfiles repo.
 For a full list of possible actions and their arguments, run `link.sh help`.